tdbe/tdbe.github.io/_posts/2025-11-28-mrp-volumetric-lights-are-broken.markdown

 	<figcaption>(from those pages)</figcaption>
 </figure>

 I see those artifacts and raise you another artifact, which happens even without the caps!
-In the video on the left half.
+In the video on the left half:

 <figure class="half">
 	<video playsinline="" muted="" controls="" autoplay="" loop="" class="" style="">